 The Metro Vancouver Regional District (Metro Vancouver) is in the process of updating the Regional Growth Strategy, currently titled Metro 2040.
-A draft of the updated strategy, titled Metro 2050, was publicly released in July 2021 by Metro Vancouver and is being circulated to member jurisdictions for comment.
-The requested deadline for submitting written comments on Metro 2050 is November 25, 2021.
-Following the comment period, comments received will be conveyed to the Metro Vancouver Board and considered in a revised draft of Metro 2050.
+A draft of the updated strategy, titled Metro 2050 Regional Growth Strategy, has recently been released by Metro Vancouver and is being circulated to member jurisdictions for comment.